 Indiana Behavioral Health Access Program for Youth

-The Indiana Behavioral Health Access Program for Youth within Indiana Unviersity School of Medicine’s Department of Psychiatry is an innovative new child psychiatry access program for pediatric primary care providers.
+The Indiana Behavioral Health Access Program for Youth ("Be Happy") within Indiana University School of Medicine’s Department of Psychiatry is an innovative new child psychiatry access program for pediatric primary care providers.
 The program aims to improve Hoosier families’ access to best practice pediatric behavioral health care across the state by supporting health care providers in their local communities with guidance from psychiatric specialists.

-The program offers the following services at no cost to the providers
+Be Happy offers the following services at no cost to providers

 Board-certified child and adolescent psychiatrists consult with community based providers to help with assessment, diagnostic clarification, medication management, treatment planning and other pediatric mental health questions.

 Staff will assist with finding the most appropriate evidence-based treatment programs available in a patient’s local community.

 The program offers additional training opportunities through webinars and free continuing medical education (CME) events.